awesto/django-shop/docs/reference/deferred-models.rst

 with an abstract model.
 Now, whenever the models are “materialized”, then these abstract relations are converted into real foreign keys.
-The only drawback for this solution is, that one may derive from an abstract model only once, but for **djangoSHOP** that's a non-issue and doesn't differ from the current situation, where one can override ``BaseCart`` only once anyway.
+The only drawback for this solution is, that one may derive from an abstract model only once, but for **djangoSHOP** that's a non-issue and doesn't differ from the current situation, where one can subclass ``BaseCart`` only once anyway.

 Therefore, when using this deferred model pattern, instead of using ``models.ForeignKey``, ``models.OneToOneField`` or ``models.ManyToManyField``, use the special fields